stprojects3006/ecommerce-web-application/technical-notes/AWS_EC2_DEPLOYMENT_GUIDE.md

 ## 🔧 What the Automated Script Does

+- **Builds Queue-it Connector:** If the `connector-jakarta-main` directory is present, the script will build both the `core` and `jakarta` modules using Maven.
+This is required for the API Gateway to resolve the `queueit-connector-java` dependency.
+If the directory is missing, the script will skip this step and print a warning.
 - **Generates .env**: All URLs, CORS, and ports are set for your domain.
 - **Generates Nginx SSL Config**: CORS and proxy settings for your domain, SSL paths for Let's Encrypt.
 - **Generates Prometheus Config**: All monitoring targets use your domain.